 Dues and Additional Benefits

-Regular dues are $20 per year ($25 for a paper copy of the Astronews), $12 for students ($15 for a paper copy of the Astronews).
+Regular dues are $20 per year ($26 for a paper copy of the Astronews), $12 for students ($16 for a paper copy of the Astronews).
 Additional family members may join for $2 each per year.
-HAS members may show their membership card to gain free admittance to shows at the Bishop Museum Planetarium.
 See the application form for details.

 HAS Web Site